Falalalalalalalala For the Classroom, For the Home, For the Workplace, and For Every Little Place

 “We hypothesize that gratitude ratings would correlate with activity in the brain regions associated with moral cognition, value judgment, and theory of mind.
 The stimuli used to elicit gratitude were drawn from stories of survivors of the Holocaust, as many survivors report being sheltered by strangers or receiving lifesaving food and clothing, and having strong feelings of gratitude for such gifts.
 The results revealed that ratings of gratitude correlated with brain activity in the anterior cingulated cortex and medial prefrontal cortex, in support of our hypothesis.
 The results provide a window into the brain circuitry for moral cognition and positive emotion that accompanies the experience of benefitting from the goodwill of others.”

 In this research, they designed a brain-scan activity to track gratitude in 23 study subjects (mostly in their 20s), who had no personal connections to the Holocaust.
 They learned about the chronology of the Holocaust, the rise of Nazism and persecution and the Final Solution.
 Researchers developed second-person scenarios based on the survivor’s stories about someone giving them something that saved their lives.
 Then the researchers told the subject: “You have been sick for weeks.
 A prisoner who is a doctor finds medicine and saves your life.”
 The participants then rated their gratitude in 50 such scenarios.
 Researchers could then map gratitude circuitry in the brain.
 The parts of the brain for gratitude were lit up as they imagined themselves in the situation.
+Their findings:

-Fox and his colleagues found that “when the brain feels gratitude, it activates areas responsible for feelings of reward, moral cognition, subjective value judgments, fairness, economic decision-making, and self-reference.
+“When the brain feels gratitude, it activates areas responsible for feelings of reward, moral cognition, subjective value judgments, fairness, economic decision-making, and self-reference.
 These areas include the ventral- and dorsal-medial pre-frontal cortex as well as the anterior cingulated cortex.”

 The survivors testified that the small acts of kindness that some of them received (food from a stranger, hiding place, etc.), helped them hold on to the hope of humanity.